benjaminion/upgrading-ethereum-book/src/book.md

 ##### The new: BLS signatures

 When we moved to using [BLS signatures](/part2/building_blocks/signatures) in the protocol a natural alternative to the hash onion became available.
 With the BLS scheme every validator already has a closely guarded random value: the private key that it signs blocks and attestations with.
-As far as anyone knows the signatures produced are unformly random.
+As far as anyone knows the signatures produced are uniformly random.
 Therefore, BLS signatures generated by block proposers are an excellent source of the randomness we need to update the RANDAO.

 Using signatures rather than the hash onion both simplifies the protocol and provides for multi-party (distributed) validators.
-The aggregation properties of BLS signatures allow signatures from multiple validators to be combined as a threshhold signature so that they can effectively act as a single validator.
+The aggregation properties of BLS signatures allow signatures from multiple validators to be combined as a threshold signature so that they can effectively act as a single validator.
 This valuable property would be very difficult with the hash onion approach.

 [TODO: add link to DVT when done]::